QMSS-GR5063-2018/Beiers_Sophie/hw2/README.md

 Additional data about NYC Fire Stations is available in a separate dataset including the `FacilityName`, `Borough`, `Latitude`, and `Longitude`.

+ Lastly, NYC Open Data provides shape files for [NYC Borough boundaries](https://data.cityofnewyork.us/City-Government/Borough-Boundaries/tqmj-j8zm/data).
+This data is used in the final few plots.

 ## Highlights

 *All interactive leaflet maps are included in the HTML document.*